 3. DON’T take ANY Field Sobriety Tests (FSTs).

 Politely decline roadside tests, including a portable breath test (“pbt”).
 Officers often ask people whether they would be willing to perform some voluntary tests to see if they are O.K. to drive.
 This is a LIE!
 The officer is not interested in whether you can drive.
-He or she already thinks you are impaired, otherwise he or she would not be asking you to perform these tests.
+He or she already thinks you are impaired, otherwise, he or she would not be asking you to perform these tests.
 These ARE VOLUNTARY and are just another tool officers use to build their DUI case against you.
 I have NEVER read a police report where the officer let the suspect drive off based on their performance of these VOLUNTARY tests.

 4. DO NOT answer any additional questions.

 Politely decline to answer additional questions, in the field and at the police station.
 The officer may ask you how much you have had to drink.
-He or she may ask you to recite the alphabet, count backwards, or estimate the time of day or night, or any number of other questions.
+He or she may ask you to recite the alphabet, count backward, or estimate the time of day or night, or any number of other questions.
 DON’T ANSWER ANY OF THESE QUESTIONS.
 Remember, these questions are designed to build a DUI case against you.
 Continue to politely exercise your right to remain silent.

 5. DO take the breath test at the station.